Art therapy: House–Tree–Person

-In the house-tree-person test, the client is asked to make a drawing that includes a house, a tree and a person, after which the therapist asks several questions about each.
-For example, with reference to the house, Buck (1984) wrote questions such as, "Is it a happy house?" and "What is the house made of?"
+Modeled after Goodenough's Draw-a-Man test, childhood psychologist John Buck created the house-tree-person test in 1946.
+In the assessment, the client is asked to create a drawing that includes a house, a tree, and a person, after which the therapist asks several questions about each.
+For example, with reference to the house, Buck wrote questions such as, "Is it a happy house?" and "What is the house made of?"
 Regarding the tree, questions include, "About how old is that tree?" and "Is the tree alive?"
 Concerning the person, questions include, "Is that person happy?" and "How does that person feel?"

-The house-tree-person test is a projective personality test, a type of exam in which the test taker responds to or provides ambiguous, abstract, or unstructured stimuli (often in the form of pictures or drawings).
-It is to measure aspects of a person's personality through interpretation of drawings and responses to questions, self-perceptions and attitudes.
+The house–tree–person test is a projective personality test, a type of examination in which the test taker responds to or provides ambiguous, abstract, or unstructured stimuli (often in the form of pictures or drawings).
+It is designed to measure aspects of a person's personality through interpretation of drawings and responses to questions, self-perceptions, and attitudes.

 Outsider art

-The relation between the fields of art therapy and outsider art has been widely debated.
+The relationship between the fields of art therapy and outsider art has been widely debated.
 The term art brut was first coined by French artist Jean Dubuffet to describe "art created outside the boundaries of official culture".
 Dubuffet used the term art brut to focus on artistic practice by insane-asylum patients.
 The English translation "outsider art" was first used by art critic Roger Cardinal in 1972.
+Outsider art continues to be associated with mentally ill or developmentally disabled individuals.

-Both terms have been criticized because of their social and personal impact on both patients and artists.
+Both terms have been criticized because of their social and personal impacts on both patients and artists.
 Art therapy professionals have been accused of not putting enough emphasis on the artistic value and meaning of the artist's works, considering them only from a medical perspective.
-This led to the misconception of the whole outsider art practice, while addressing therapeutical issues within the field of aesthetical discussion.

-Outsider art, on the contrary, has been negatively judged because of the labeling of the artists' work, i.e. the equation artist = genius = insane.
-Moreover, the business-related issues on the term outsider art carry some misunderstandings.
-While the outsider artist is part of a specific art system, which can add a positive value to both the artist's work as well as his personal development, it can also imprison him within the boundaries of the system itself.
+However, critics of the outsider art movement suggest that crediting an artist's work to an impairment is reductive.